Who We Are

 Mrs Louise Sanger, Lloyd's Register Foundation

-Louise works for the Lloyd’s Register Foundation Heritage & Education Centre as Applied Research & Outreach Manager.
-She initially joined Lloyd’s Register in July 2005 with a focus on ship history research and public enquiries.
+Louise works for the Lloyd’s Register Foundation Heritage & Education Centre as Head of Research, Interpretation & Engagement.
+She initially joined Lloyd’s Register in July 2005 with a focus on ship history research, public enquiries, presentations and tours.

 Completing a Masters in Maritime History at the University of Hull in 2005 with her thesis on ‘The regulation of medical care in the British Merchant Marine, 1850-1914’.
 In 2003, she received the BCMH prize for Undergraduate Achievement in Maritime History for her 1st class History BA on ‘The effectiveness of the Merchant Shipping Act, 1867 in the prevention of scurvy’, also at Hull.
 Prior to this Louise finished an Art Foundation at Stroud College of Art & Design and was commissioned to illustrate Chris Witt’s Disasters on the Severn (Tempus, 2002).

 Assistant editor of two major Lloyd’s Register publications by Nigel Watson, Lloyd’s Register 250 years of service (London, 2010), and Maritime science & Technology: changing our world (London, 2015).
-Louise’s current role focuses on public engagement and collaboration to promote the organisation’s unique engineering heritage collections to a global audience.
+Most recent publication work as Lead Editor for A Safer World by Nigel Watson (Lloyd's Register Foundation, 2022)